AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. FINDvisor shows a list of persons.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific person from the list.
 4. FINDvisor deletes the person.

     Use case ends.